jouni/j-elements/docs/stylable-mixin.md

   To it’s defence, the performance impact of `ThemableMixin` has not been measured.
 - Not tested in production
+- Does not have the ability to include other style modules (`<style include="...">`).
+That could be added as a feature.

 ### Temporary solution